These are the terms of your relationship with Energy Online.

 16 WHAT HAPPENS IF YOU HAVE A COMPLAINT?

-Energy Online is a member of the Electricity and Gas Complaints Commissioner Scheme and will deal with any complaints you have in relation to your energy supply in accordance with the requirements of the Scheme.
+Energy Online is a member of the Utilities Disputes and will deal with any complaints you have in relation to your energy supply in accordance with the requirements of the Scheme.

 If you have a complaint, please contact our Customer Care Team.
 Our contact details are set out in section 1, or alternatively you can make an appointment to see us at our offices.
 Our free internal complaints resolution service is explained on our website.